Rukeanu/SQL-1/README.md

 ## _First steps working with sets and JOINs in SQL_

-Resume: Today you will see how to get needed data based on sets constructions and simple JOINs
+Resume: Today you will see how to get needed data based on sets constructions and simple JOINs.

 ## Contents